microsoft/winget-pkgs/doc/manifest/schema/1.0.0/installer.md

  #### Optional Field

- This key respresents the scope the package is installed under.
+ This key represents the scope the package is installed under.
 The two configurations are "user" and "machine".
 Some installers support only one of these scopes while others support both via arguments passed to the installer using "InstallerSwitches".

  >Note: This key may be present in the root of the manifest as the default value for all installer nodes.
 This key may also be present in an individual installer node as well.
 If this key is in the manifest root and in an installer node, the value in the installer node will apply.